AccentDesign/gcss/README.md

 ## Usage

 There are multiple ways you can use `gcss` in your project.
+For examples of property values, see the `style_test.go` file.

 Write to a css file: